isw-kudos/huddo-docs/docs/boards/msgraph/getting-started/index.md

 ---

-### Enable Integrations between Huddo Boards and Office 365
+### Enable Integrations between Huddo Boards and Microsoft 365

-These guides also require admin access and enable some advanced features of Huddo Boards in your Office 365 environment.
+These guides also require admin access and enable some advanced features of Huddo Boards in your Microsoft 365 environment.

 > These are also in the side menu of this page